onurkckkls/image-resizer/README.md

 # Project Summary
-This project coded for to lower the size of photo citizen numbers over existing security measures.
+This project coded for to lower the size of photo

 # Easy Usage